Wishing Stairs: Plot

-Yun Jin-sung (Song Ji-hyo) from humble background and privileged Kim So-hee (Park Han-byul) are friends studying ballet at an all-girls art school.
-So-hee mainly dances to please her mother yet possesses natural talent and grace for the art, thus gains much favoritism from the faculty while Jin-sung has to catch up to her friend with greater effort.
-Despite circumstances, the two remain best friends and So-hee seems to harbour deeper feelings towards Jin-sung.
-However, their friendship sours when they find themselves competing for a single spot at a Russian ballet school and the odds are heavily in So-hee's favor.
-Jin-sung learns from a timid, overweight and severely bullied sculpture student named Eom Hye-ju (Jo An) of an old legend that if a person climbs the twenty eight steps leading up to the school's dormitory and finds a twenty ninth step, a fox spirit will grant that person's wish.
-Curious, Jin-sung climbs the stairs and upon coming across the twenty ninth, eagerly wishes for the spot.
+Yun Jin-sung (Song Ji-hyo), a modest girl from a humble background and privileged, graceful Kim So-hee (Park Han-byul) are friends studying ballet at an all-girls art school.
+So-hee mainly dances to please her mother yet expresses natural talent and grace for the art, and gains favoritism from the faculty while Jin-sung, a talented dancer herself, is not as popular and puts much effort in escaping her friend's shadow.
+Despite circumstances, the two remain close and it is heavily implied that So-hee harbours deeper feelings towards her best friend.
+Their friendship soon sours, however, when they find themselves competing for a single spot at a Russian ballet school and the odds are heavily in So-hee's favor.
+Coincidentally, Jin-sung learns from Eom Hye-ju (Jo An), a timid, overweight and severely bullied sculpture student, of an old legend alleging that the twenty eight steps leading up to the school's dormitory will compel a fox spirit to grant a wish to anyone with enough conviction to find the 29th step.
+Curious, Jin-sung climbs the stairs and upon finding herself on the fabled 29th, eagerly wishes for the coveted spot.
 To her surprise and anger, So-hee is selected instead.
 Jin-sung declares her hatred toward So-hee and accidentally sends her down a flight of stairs during a row.
-So-hee is left unconscious and hospitalized.
+So-hee is unconscious and hospitalized.

 Jin-sung learns that the injuries render So-hee unable to continue pursuing ballet.
-She tries to apologize, but receives no response and leaves with guilt.
-The next day, she learns that So-hee has committed suicide.
-As the fight between the two was witnessed by several others, Jin-sung is now subjected to other students' bullying, who believe that she intentionally injured So-hee out of jealousy.
+She tries to see So-hee to express her remorse, but is turned away in guilt.
+The next day, she learns that So-hee has committed suicide and since the fight between the two was witnessed by several others, Jin-sung is now subjected to other students' bullying, who believe that she intentionally injured So-hee out of jealousy.
 Jin-sung's wish comes true and she gets the spot for the ballet school but her fellow students treat her coldly.
-In addition, So-hee's wrathful spirit restlessly haunts her.
+The belief that Jin-sung is partially to blame for her former best friend's death continues to spread and So-hee's ghost begins to haunt her crush relentlessly.